 Shared Web Hosting

-With advances in cloud computing technologies, the hosting in the cloud has emerged as a solution in an effective and good quality cost.
-Unlike shared and dedicated hosting servers, cloud hosting is done through multiple servers that act as a single system, connected to each other.
+With the advancement of cloud computing technologies, cloud hosting has emerged as an efficient and high-quality solution.
+Unlike shared and dedicated hosting servers, Cloud hosting functions through a network of interconnected servers operating as a unified system.

-A cloud hosting server is more stable because of load balancing, higher security features, non-dependency on a single server as a point of failure, and also the ability to increase or decrease server resources according to your needs.
+Cloud hosting enhances stability through load balancing, robust security features, independence from a single server as a potential point of failure, and the ability to customize server resources to meet your specific needs.

 As a resource-rich hosting, high traffic is supported by a VPS.

-A subdomain is a branch of the domain and is often used for blogs and virtual stores that are “attached” to the main site, which works in the domain.
-Therefore, if the main site is nestify.io, the blog.nestify.io would be a subdomain.
+A subdomain is an offshoot of the main domain and is often employed for elements such as blogs and virtual stores connected to the primary Website.
+For instance, if the prior site is “nestify.io,” then “blog.nestify.io” would represent a subdomain.

-Redirection is one of the most versatile tools within a hosting service.
-As the name says, it is possible to redirect a page to an address in its own domain or to an external domain.
+Redirection is one of the most versatile tools offered within a hosting service.
+As the name implies, it allows you to reroute a web page to a different address within your or external domain.

-Some companies offer unique disk spaces for the website, email, and database.
-Others offer a single space to be shared across the hosting account.
-There are even companies that offer unlimited disk space.
-In this case, it is important to know that this space must be compatible with a personal or small business website, and it is not allowed to use the hosting as a file repository.
+Hosting companies offer diverse storage configurations, which may be allocated for Websites, emails, or databases.
+Some providers provide a unified storage space shared across the hosting account.
+There are even hosting companies offering unlimited disk space.
+However, it’s essential to remember that this storage should be appropriate for a personal or small business Website and not intended for use as a file repository.

-We have come to one of the most frequent doubts for those looking to host a website: how to find out the ideal hosting plan for the site.
+One of the most frequent doubts for those looking to host a Website is how to find the ideal hosting plan.
 Follow these tips!

 Find out what the size of your site is (or will be)

-Respond quickly: Is the site you built or plan to build small or large?
-Think about the number of pages it will have: up to 10?
-More than 10?
-And more: how many images, videos, and audios are available on your site?
+Respond quickly: Is the site you built or plan to make small or large?
+Think about the number of pages it will have: up to 10 or more than 10.
+And more: how many images, videos, and audio are available on your site?
 Answering these questions will help you define the size of your site.
-Look:

-A small or medium site can be hosted on a shared hosting, especially if it is optimized.
-This type of hosting is the most popular and caters to the largest number of websites worldwide.
+A small or medium site can be hosted on a shared hosting, especially if optimized.
+This type of hosting is the most popular and caters to the most significant number of Websites worldwide.
 As we have seen, it is the cheapest hosting since it costs between $ 6 and $ 20 per month.

-Sites with many pages and heavy files need a Cloud or dedicated hosting.
-In some cases, the VPS may serve, but you must evaluate it very carefully.
+Sites with many pages and heavy files need a Cloud or dedicated hosting like Vultr.
+Sometimes, the VPS may serve, but you must evaluate it carefully.

-In most cases, website owners expect to receive a lot of traffic, a lot of visitors, right?
-So before you even put your site up, you should estimate this traffic – every time page loads, it uses some of the hosting server’s features.
-Look:
+In most cases, Website owners expect to receive a lot of traffic and visitors, right?
+So before you even put your site up, you should estimate this traffic – every time a page loads, it uses some of the hosting server’s features.

-A blog or website with low to a moderate number of hits can use a shared hosting service.
-A site that has many accesses, or traffic peaks, can quickly consume available resources up to the limit set in the hosting plan.
-When this happens it is very likely that the site will be down.
-Sites with high traffic or traffic peaks must be hosted on Cloud or on dedicated servers.
+A blog or Website with low to moderate hits can use a shared hosting service.
+A site that has many accesses or traffic peaks can quickly consume available resources up to the limit set in the hosting plan.
+When this happens, the site will likely be down.
+Sites with high traffic or traffic peaks must be hosted on Cloud or dedicated servers.

-It is very important to properly estimate the features of your new site or closely monitor the consumption of your current site.
-This care will make all the difference to prevent unavailability or slow navigation – which would detract from your brand image and Google’s own rankings.
+It is imperative to correctly estimate your new site’s features or closely monitor your current site’s consumption.
+This care will make all the difference to prevent unavailability or slow navigation – which would detract from your brand image and Google’s rankings.